 Moreover, it is necessary to establish the state of the seller’s title to the property.
 In such cases an attorney is essential to review the status of title and render his or her opinion (e.g. the effect of easements, restrictions or agreements imposed impairing marketability of title in the future, etc).

 Having the advice of an attorney is a very good idea because of the complexities that come with real estate purchase and sale transaction.
-At Integrity Law Group we can either work with your existing realtor to assist through the process or act as your listing or buying broker to make sure your legal rights are protected and the process moves as smoothly as possible.
+At Integrity Law Group, we can work with your existing realtor to assist through the process.